karl-denby/mongo-infra-docker/README.md

     mmsBaseUrl=http://ops.om.internal:8080
     ```
     1. Update the file `ops-manager/mongod-mms/automation-agent.config` with these values, it will be used by the node container in the next step
-4. `cd ops-manager` and run **only 1** of these download scripts to obtain the agent for your architechture from your Ops Manager
+5. `cd ops-manager` and run **only 1** of these download scripts to obtain the agent for your architechture from your Ops Manager
 ```
 bash assets/aarch64_OM-7.0.4-agent.sh # If you are on M1/ARM/Aarch64

 bash assets/x86_64_OM-7.0.4-agent.sh  # If you are on Intel
 ```
-5. Now build and start the MongoDB Agent container with `docker compose up -d n1om`.
+6. Now build and start the MongoDB Agent container with `docker compose up -d n1om`.
 After a couple of seconds go to http://localhost:8080 and navigate to **Deployment >> Agents >> Servers** and you'll see your server, you can add a monitoring/backup agent and standalone/replica set/sharded cluster as you see fit

 ## Hints and tips:

-- You can add a Monitoring Agent and Backup on that same screen
+- Stopping/Starting Ops Manager and Containers
-- The containers have a hostname like `n1.cm.internal`, they also have an alternate name if you want to use preferred hostnames `n1.alt.internal`
+  - `docker compose stop` # will stop the contains from running
-- The containers have self-signed ssl certs available for use, the are in the `./certs` folder on your system and in the containers under `/certs`
+  - `docker compose start` # will get them going again
-- To stop one container, example n2, you would run `docker compose stop n1`
+- Getting a Shell / SSH on the containers
-- To start one container, example n2, you would run `docker compose start n1`
+  - `docker exec -it ops /bin/bash` runs bash as root on the **ops** container
-- to get a shell on a container, example n2, you would run `docker exec -it n1 /bin/bash`
+  - `docker exec -it n1om /bin/bash` runs bash as root on the **n1om** container
-- Memory limits are set in `docker-compose.yml` if you need to adjust them
+  - you can just look at the docker-compose.yml to see what each container is called, or you can see it in `docker ps`
-- `docker compose down` will stop **and delete** the containers (including the agent and data dir)
+- TLS certificates (testing use only) are available, more details coming soon

 ---

 ## Changelog
-- 2024-04-16 Confirmed working on ARM/M1/Aaarch64, updated docs,
+- 2024-04-16 Confirmed working on ARM/M1/Aaarch64, updated docs, set aarch64 as default as most users of this project (80%) are using M1's to run test environments
 - 2024-04-15 Make CM act more like the OM container, change container names so you can run OM/CM agents at the same time with no clash
 - 2024-04-11 Initial x86_64 Ops Manager Proof of Concept aarch64 for Cloud Manager confirmed good on Windows/M-series mac
 - 2024-04-10 Initial x86_64 Cloud Manager Proof of Concept, with an untested version for aarch64